128technology/docs/docs/config_basics.md

 has committed conflicting changes.
 The following changes have been lost, run 'compare config' to see changes that were preserved:

-1. failed to apply merge configuration change
+1. failed to apply merge configuration change:

 config